 The Cognitive Science major is intended for students interested in a natural or social science degree in the behavioral and brain sciences with a combined focus and breadth not accommodated by a major within any single department.
 The major is inherently multidisciplinary yet still affords students the opportunity to focus on their particular interests.
 The major includes a gateway course (Cognitive Science 200) among other core courses, a sequence of required courses in one of four parallel tracks of study, and electives selected from a list of approved courses.

-For more information, please visit the Cognitive Science page in the Majors and Minors section of the LSA website.
+For more information, please visit the Cognitive Science program website.